bngams/docs/docs/dVPN-node/setup.md

 sudo apt install wireguard
 ```

-If the error persist you can install linux headers to make wireguard work
+If the error persist or if you have the error msg "RTNETLINK answers: Not supported" you can install linux headers to make wireguard work

 ``` sh
 apt-get install wireguard-dkms wireguard-tools linux-headers-$(uname -r)